vasu31dev/playwright-ts/docs/Utilities.md

 ### Managing Alerts

-The `actionutils` module provides utility functions to handle alerts in Playwright.
+The `action-utils` module provides utility functions to handle alerts in Playwright.
 These functions are designed to make your tests more readable, maintainable and to reduce the amount of boilerplate code you need to write.

-Here's an example of how to use the `actionutils` functions to handle alerts:
+Here's an example of how to use the `action-utils` functions to handle alerts:

 ```typescript
 import { acceptAlert, dismissAlert, getAlertText } from '@ActionUtils';